-12 Foods to Improve Your Mood
+12 Foods for a Happy Mood

 If you have ever felt groggy and irritable following a heavy eating pattern of simple sugars, refined carbs and vegetable oils, it wasn’t just all in your head… without the proper nutritional needs, the body may become affected, mood included.